Emerging Adult

 How can I learn more about the program?

 Eligible individuals that are interested in potentially participating in the Emerging Adult Program will be invited to participate in a Zoom Orientation meeting.
-The EAP Orientation meetings are held on select Tuesdays at 4:00pm.

 How often do I have to attend an EAP Restorative Circle?